cbertoni/behat-progress-formatter/README.md

-# behat-progress-formatter
+# Behat Progress Formatter
+On Behat `Progress` format is several times faster when running tests than `Pretty` format.
+The problems is that, `Progress` format doesn't print the failed scenarios which is a real problem when you have just 1 failed scenario over thounsands of tests and you don't know which is.
-Adds a custom progress formatter which prints the list of failed files at the end of the output.
+This adds a custom progress formatter which prints the list of failed files at the end of the output.

 ## Intallation
 - In your `composer.json` file add